Primary tabs

 Teaching

 This course is exclusively in research.
-The project and supervisor are determined during the application process.
+The project and supervisor are determined prior to the application process.
 The student will receive one-on-one supervision for all aspects of their project.
-Students also attend a number of Institute based Transferrable Skills Training Courses during their studentship.
+The Babraham Institute runs an extensive set of Transferrable Skills Training Courses annually for students during their studentship.

-One to one supervision | Students can expect to have regular lab meetings with their supervisor and with other lab members.
-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
-All students should have the opportunity to seek formal feedback from their Supervisor, and Supervisors should have the opportunity to give such feedback.
+One to one supervision | Students at the Babraham Institute can expect to have regular lab meetings with their supervisor and other lab members.
+The regularity with which postgraduate students meet with their supervisor varies throughout the year, but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
+All students should have the opportunity to seek formal feedback from their supervisor, and supervisors should have the opportunity to give such feedback.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |

 ---|---|